 Easy Iced Coffee | Learn how to make iced coffee with instant coffee - and in less than five minutes.
 The quickest way of making iced coffee is to use instant coffee granules, because it dissolves instantly, so there is no waiting time for coffee to brew.
 With this little hack, you use less hot water, so there is literally no cooling time, just delicious, strong iced instant coffee.

-What if you don't have an espresso machine or even a percolator?
-Instant coffee granules to the rescue!
-You'll have cafe-style cold drinks in no time (like seriously, five minutes!) and your guests will name you their new favorite barista, I'm sure of it.
+You'll have cafe-style cold drinks in no time (like seriously, you can make iced coffee with instant coffee in less than five minutes!) and your guests will name you their new favorite barista, I'm sure of it.

 Jump to: